Health professionals and pharmaceutical products (VAT Notice 701/57)

 ‘Medical care’ means any service relating to the protection, maintenance or restoration of the mental health of the person concerned.
 Medical care includes services such as counselling, working with children with emotional problems, dealing with criminals’ behavioural problems or running stress management courses.
 It does not include supplies of time management services, which are not related to the mental health of the client.

 4.4 Cosmetic services

 Each case will need to be considered on its individual merits.
 However, we will generally accept that cosmetic services are exempt where they’re undertaken as an element of a health care treatment programme.
-Where services are undertaken purely for cosmetic reasons, they will be standard rated.
-For services undertaken by hospitals and state-regulated institutions, see VAT liability of health institutions supplies (Notice 701/31).
+Where services are undertaken purely for cosmetic reasons, they will be standard-rated.
+For services undertaken by hospitals and state-regulated institutions, see Health institutions supplies (VAT Notice 701/31).

 4.5 Education services

-Doctors undertake a wide variety of education-related activities and consideration should be given to whether they qualify as an exempt supply of education, see Notice 701/30: education and vocational training before considering whether they qualify as a supply of exempt healthcare.
+Doctors undertake a wide variety of education-related activities and consideration should be given to whether they qualify as an exempt supply of education, see Education and vocational training (VAT Notice 701/30) before considering whether they qualify as a supply of exempt healthcare.

 Lectures (be they one-off or a series) given as part of a medical training course or Continuing Professional Development and training sessions to first aiders, which are provided by a doctor in either a sole proprietor or partnership capacity, are exempt as a supply of private tuition under the education exemption.

 Presentations aimed at promoting health are also considered to be exempt as their principal purpose is to protect the health of the individuals attending.
 However, presentations given to a non-medical audience on, for example, the latest medical developments are considered to be taxable.

 4.6 Family planning and fertility services